tanmay-bhat/tanmay-bhat.github.io/content/posts/google-sso-kibana.md

 ## Setup Ingress annotation for Kibana

 1. This article assumes you already have a Kibana setup running in Kubernetes with an Ingress.
 2. Append the two nginx annotations mentioned below to existing Kibana Ingress.
-Once , the Ingress should look similar to :
+Once updated, the Ingress should look similar to :

 ```yml
 apiVersion: networking.k8s.io/v1